B0ney/xmodits/README.md

 | MPTM | ModPlug Tracker module* |
 | UMX | Unreal Music Package (Containing above) |

-\* Ripping from OpenMPT trackers is not pefect [TODO]
+\* Ripping from OpenMPT trackers is not pefect

 ## Features
 <!-- * Sample previewing  (0.12.0)-->
 * View information about a tracker
 * Multi-threaded ripping*
-*
 <!-- * Resuming -->
 <!-- * History -->

-\* xmodits will only use threads if it's ripping from a directory.
+\* xmodits will only use threads if it is ripping from a directory.

 ## Screenshots (GUI)
 ![xmodits gui](./screenshots/home.png)